Schwad/Schwad.github.io/open_source_contributions.md

 Here are some of my open source contributions, large and small.

+### webdack-uuid_migration

+  * This was a library to migrate primary keys from integers over to UUIDs.
+I uncovered a couple of bugs while running it on Rails 5.2.0.alpha and [launched a PR to fix the issues](https://github.com/kreatio-sw/webdack-uuid_migration/pull/6)

 ### portal_gun

   * [Allows rubyists to bring old Rails apps back to life.](https://github.com/schwad/portal_gun)